XiangyuShen/FFXIV-Market-Flipper/README.md

 * Lwt_ssl library version 1.1.3 OR tls library version 0.15.1

 ## Setup
-To run this project, clone or this repositiory locally, then run:
+To run this project, clone or download this repositiory locally, then run:

 ### Dune
 ```